knnymllr/knnymllr/README.md

 ## Install

 Run `npm install` in project root directory to install all project dependencies.
-This website was built with Eleventy, Webpack, and Sass.
+This website was built with [Eleventy](https://11ty.dev/) and Webpack.

 ## Build and Serve